rackerlabs/technical-blog/content/blog/2021/2021-08-27-aws-systems-manager-for-instance-patching/index.md

 {{<img src="Picture1.png" title="" alt="Interaction between signed instance data, Rackspace Enrollment API, SSM enrollment workflow, Systems Manager, and more.">}}
-Figure 1: Centralized management of multi-cloud and multi-platform instances through Rackspace and Systems Manager
+<i>Figure 1: Centralized management of multi-cloud and multi-platform instances through
+Rackspace and Systems Manager</i>

 Next, Rackspace needed to devise a solution to properly handle managed instances from different customers.
 One idea was to use a single AWS account to host managed instances